 Since I started fooling around with Transputers I was thinking of an LED “CPU load display” like the one the lovely BeBox had… just bigger, a real manly Blinkenlights 😀 It should be at least capable of showing the load of up to 32 Transputers…

-So I stumbled across a very nice bi-color 32×16 LED panel, which is quite easily controllable through one small ATMEGA controller.
+So I stumbled across a very nice bi-color 32×16 LED panel (Sure Electronics DP14211 – it seems in 2022 that company was either sold or folded), which is quite easily controllable through one small ATMEGA controller.

 By incident, a friend of mine gave me an surplus Arduino as a present and the decision was made.
 I’ve build & programmed ATMEL devices before, but Arduino plus breadboard can’t be beaten if you need to get something done quick.